Attachment & Trauma Therapy for Women in San Antonio

 Attachment and psychodynamic work look at how early relational wounds shaped your sense of safety and how those old patterns still move through your relationships today.
 Feminist and existential lenses pay attention to the world you grew up in, what you learned to want quietly and give freely, and what you want your life to feel like now.

-Mind-body integration and neuroplasticity means your nervous system is capable of learning new patterns, and your body is part of that change and healing.
+Mind-body integration and neuroplasticity means your nervous system is capable of learning new patterns, and your body is part of that change.

 How The Work Moves